VKostoulas/Medical_Image_Generation/README.md

 train_autoencoder --task Task01_BrainTumour --config ldm_config --output_mode log
 ```
 After finishing training, we can then train the Latent Diffusion Model, optionally
-by adding the path to the VQ-GAN checkpoint in config file, or by providing it:
+by adding the path to the autoencoder checkpoint in config file, or by providing it:

 ```bash
 train_ldm --task Task01_BrainTumour --config ldm_config --output_mode log \